 Monitor wells HG-20S, HG-20D, HG-21S, and HG-21D will be installed north of the former Cabot Carbon property and east of the Site property boundary.
+Monitoring wells HG-26S, and HG-26D will be located to the east of the former Cabot Carbon western property boundary.
 Because these wells will be installed in potentially impacted areas, they will require a telescoping cased completion.
-The Upper Hawthorn monitoring wells (HG-20S and HG-21S) will be constructed with a single telescopic isolation casing by drilling a nominal 10-inch diameter hole from land surface to approximately 1-2 feet into the HG upper clay unit with a rotasonic override casing.
-A 6-inch ID isolation casing will be set in the upper clay unit and grouted to land surface.
+The Upper Hawthorn monitoring wells (HG-20S, HG-21S, and HG-26S) will be constructed with a single telescopic isolation casing by drilling a nominal 10-inch diameter hole from land surface to approximately 1-2 feet into the HG upper clay unit with a rotasonic override casing.
+A 6inch ID isolation casing will be set in the upper clay unit and grouted to land surface.
 After an appropriate grout set-up period, a nominal 6-inch hole will be advanced through the center of the 6-inch ID casing into the Upper Hawthorn using an approximately 6-inch OD rotasonic override casing.
 A permanent 2-inch ID well casing and screen will be constructed inside of the override casing (Figure 2a).

-The Lower Hawthorn monitoring wells (HG-20D and HG-21D) will be constructed with two telescoping isolation casings, prior to setting the final 2-inch ID well casing.
+The Lower Hawthorn monitoring wells (HG-20D, HG-21D, and HG-26D) will be constructed with two telescoping isolation casings, prior to setting the final 2-inch ID well casing.
 The first isolation casing will be installed by drilling from land surface to approximately 1-2 feet into the HG upper clay unit.
 A 10-inch ID isolation casing will be set in the upper clay unit and grouted to land surface.
 After an appropriate grout set-up period, a nominal 10-inch hole will be advanced through the center of the 10-inch ID casing approximately 5 feet into the HG middle clay unit using a 10-inch ID rotasonic override casing.
 A permanent 6-inch ID isolation casing will be set inside of the override casing and grouted to land surface.
-After an appropriate grout set-up period, a nominal 6-inch hole will be advanced through the center of the 6-inch ID casing into the Lower

-Hawthorn using an approximately 6-inch OD rotasonic override casing.
+After an appropriate grout set-up period, a nominal 6inch hole will be advanced through the center of the 6-inch ID casing into the Lower Hawthorn using an approximately 6-inch OD rotasonic override casing.
 A permanent 2-inch ID well casing and screen will be constructed inside of the override casing (Figure 2a).